Record Of Davokar

 Maltransformation

-Maltransformation has no effect on Abominations.
+Maltransformation has no effect on Abominations and Undead.
 The Resolute check to break the transformation is adjusted by the target’s total Corruption.
 If a transformed target takes hit point damage, the mystic has a second chance to fail all subsequent [Resolute] checks to maintain the transformation.
 Once a target breaks free, the target has a second chance to succeed against subsequent Maltransformation attempts for the scene.

 Reasoning

-It doesn’t match the theme of the game as Abominations are already transmuted creatures by magic.
-Also Abominations are intended to be major enemies and they lose their fear factor when the player can turn them into a sheep and beat on it with impunity.
+It doesn’t match the theme of the game as Abominations/Undead are already transmuted creatures by magic.
+Also Abominations/Undead are intended to be major enemies and they lose their fear factor when the player can turn them into a sheep and beat on it with impunity.
 Thus, the more corrupted a target is, the less susceptible they are to mind and body altering effects.

 Holy Aura